Cranial nerves

-Cranial nerves are nerves that emerge directly from the brain, including the brainstem.
+Cranial nerves are nerves that emerge directly from the brain, including the brainstem, in contrast to spinal nerves, which emerge from segments of the spinal cord.
 They relay information between the brain and various parts of the body, primarily to the head and neck regions and are responsible for special senses of vision, taste, smell, and hearing.

 The cranial nerves emerge from the central nervous system above the level of the first vertebra of the vertebral column.
 Each cranial nerve is paired and is present on both sides.

 There are conventionally twelve pairs of cranial nerves, which are described with Roman numerals I–XII.
-Some considered there to be thirteen pairs of cranial nerves, including the non-paired cranial nerve zero.
+Some considered there to be thirteen pairs of cranial nerves, including the non-paired terminal nerve.
 The numbering of the cranial nerves is based on the order in which they emerge from the brain and brainstem, from front to back.

 The terminal nerves (0), olfactory nerves (I) and optic nerves (II) emerge from the cerebrum, and the remaining ten pairs arise from the brainstem, which is the lower part of the brain.

 The cranial nerves are considered components of the peripheral nervous system (PNS), although on a structural level the olfactory (I), optic (II), and trigeminal (V) nerves are more accurately considered part of the central nervous system (CNS).

-The cranial nerves are in contrast to spinal nerves, which emerge from segments of the spinal cord.